caelwithcats/video-frame-extractor-and-video-desktop/README.md

 # Desktop Refresher

+WARNING: This is pre-release software.
+I cannot be held responsible for any damage done during the process of using the software.

 The goal is to have a video as your desktop background.
 Right now I am working on extracting the frames from the video and perfecting the algorithm.

 There are few bugs in the program at the moment.
 Here is a list of bugs that needs fixing: